dunyanong/dunyanong/README.md

 ## 👋  I'm a nerd who is into full stack development

-- 💯 In high school
+- 💯 Apparently schoolless
 - 🇲🇾 From malaysia
-- 🔭 I’m currently learning MongoDB
+- 🔭 Trying to master backend tech
 - 🥅 Familiar with front-end technologies
 - ⚡ Fun fact: I love to workout (eventhough I am not fit) and to play soccer
 - 👯 Let's connect!